 No investigation is initiated based on a disclosure — and disclosures are confidential — except in limited cases when sharing information is required by provincial and/or federal legislation.

-At SAIT, individuals impacted by sexual and/or gender-based violence can disclose to:
+At SAIT, individuals impacted by sexual and/or gender-based violence may choose to disclose to:

 • The Sexual Violence Program Coordinator and Educator